Museo Nacional de Antropologia, Mexico City, March 20, 2018

 They painted a flower where his genitals were-

 This lamp was really cool.
-The light shade is made out of paper and the shapes cut out of it reflect onto the walls.
+The light shade is made from paper and the cut outs reflect onto the walls.
 The walls were just green and red but the light shade creates the pattern-

 My Grandma Madsen always grew dahlias and everytime I see one, I think of her-

 The tree of life is from the 20th century and covered in flowers-

 Besides the changing exhibition, there are 12 main halls dedicated to pre-Hispanic Mexico.
 Upper level rooms show how the groups live today.
 I only visited the main floor salas and that took 2 hours even though I quickly walked through most rooms.

 The rooms start with an Introducion a la Antropologia which explains what anthropology is all about.
 When I was studying my arts degree, I took an anthropology class so I already had a pretty good understanding.

 I think I've seen this person before-